 After graduating from Ohio State, I decided that I needed to read much more literature before I could actually write it myself.
 In order to pay the bills, I put my English degree to good use by working as a Laboratory Manager for the Department of Zoology at Ohio State.
 It didn’t take me long to streamline the routine of feeding and caring for my menagerie of leeches, hissing cockroaches, snakes, tortoises, starfish, sponges, and various microbial life forms.
 After my first month at work, I was able to perform my duties in less than two hours, which left me six hours every day to read and write.
 In the five years that I held the lab job, I wrote nearly 2,000 pages of poetry and stories, many of which relied heavily on the landscape and rich literary tradition of Ohio.

-When Donald Hall told me that the ghost of James Wright was speaking through my poems, I felt that I needed to make a clean break from Ohio.
+When Robert Bly told me that the ghost of James Wright was speaking "too loudly" in my poems, I felt that I needed to make a clean break from Ohio.
 Consequently, I spent much of my 30s looking back at Ohio in my rearview mirror, traveling to see if the world had more to offer me than my home state.
 During those years, I called England, Alaska, Iowa, and Oklahoma home for varying lengths of time.
 After 10 years of searching, I finally realized that the home I was looking for was the home I had left behind.
-So in 2001 I got a job teaching English at Columbus State Community College and packed up one last time to head back home.
+So in 2001 I got a job teaching English at Columbus State in Columbus, Ohio, and packed up one last time to head back home.

 My days now are no longer filled with the desire to find new landscapes; rather they are filled with showing my son the landscapes that I grew up with, the landscapes that I never really left behind but carried with me deep in my blood like the DNA of an ancient and mysterious ancestor whose life I still have much to learn about.